SBP hikes policy rate by 300bps, highest since October 1996

 But shortly after that, annual inflation for January clocked in at a five-decade high of 27.5pc.

-The recent hikes in gas tariffs and the general sales tax are yet to be incorporated, which is leading to expectations of the Consumer Price Index jumping close to 30pc in February.
+The recent hikes in gas tariffs and the general sales tax are yet to be incorporated, which is leading to expectations of the CPI jumping close to 30pc in February.

 Dear visitor, the comments section is undergoing an overhaul and will return soon.